History of ABS-CBN: ABS-CBN Regional

 ABS-CBN Regional (formerly ABS-CBN Regional Network Group) is a media and content company.
 It was the regional network division of ABS-CBN and was responsible for simultaneously airing most of the shows seen on ABS-CBN's flagship station in the provinces, with all stations (including Cebu, Bacolod and Davao) reopening in 1988 after suspension due to martial law enacted in September 1972.
 Manila's flagship station reopened after the People Power Revolution in September 1986.
 ABS-CBN Regional had several stations in each region outside Mega Manila to ensure nationwide coverage.

 The local stations also produced their own newscasts which air prior to TV Patrol and another local programming which air on Sundays.
 The launch of the local game show Kapamilya Winner Ka! (now renamed as Kapamilya, Mas Winner Ka!) in the Visayas and Mindanao, Bagong Morning Kapamilya in North Luzon (Baguio and Dagupan), the 17th local TV Patrol in Southern Tagalog (Region IV-A), and the 18th local TV Patrol in Palawan (IV-B; the network had an affiliate station) provided more relevance to regional audiences.

 On April 15, 2011, Regional launched Choose Philippines, a new website promoting tourism in the Philippines by sharing photos and stories of the most extravagant places, culture and arts.

 ABS-CBN Regional ceased its operations on August 28, 2020, after almost 32 years after the denial of its legislative franchise on July 10.
 Currently, some of ABS-CBN Regional's TV frequencies are acquired by now-affiliates Advanced Media Broadcasting System and ZOE Broadcasting Network for its networks All TV and A2Z respectively (with ABS-CBN's transmitter equipment for its former frequencies now being leased to and subsequently acquired by the aforementioned).

-In late 2022, ABS-CBN Regional gradually resumed operations as a sales and marketing arm, primarily promoting ABS-CBN programs aired on various free-to-air channels with which it has agreements, such as A2Z, All TV, GMA Network and TV5.
+In late 2022, ABS-CBN Regional gradually resumed operations as a sales and marketing arm, primarily promoting ABS-CBN programs aired on various free-to-air channels with which it has agreements, such as A2Z, All TV, GMA Network, GTV and TV5.
 Additionally, they restarted hosting regional events featuring ABS-CBN talents and personalities after years of hiatus due to the pandemic.

-By January 2025, ABS-CBN Regional had returned to content production, launching its first post-shutdown weekly local magazine show, Bisaya Ni, and free-to-air broadcast of MOR Entertainment-produced Dear MOR.
+In January 2025, ABS-CBN Regional had returned to content production, launching its first post-shutdown weekly local magazine show, Bisaya Ni, and free-to-air broadcast of MOR Entertainment-produced Dear MOR.
 Both programs air on A2Z's Cebu station and its sister stations across the Visayas and Mindanao.
 On October 28, 2025, it announced the revival of TV Patrol Regional on November 2 as a digital-only weekly program focusing on news in the Visayas area and to be delivered on Cebuano language.
 On November 16, 2025, the newscast started airing on TV via A2Z and Kapamilya Channel, marking its return to television after 5 years.